Housing Policies & Procedures

 Butler University shall accept no responsibility for the theft or loss of monies, valuables or other personal effects of the student.
 The University cannot assume responsibility for loss of, or damage to, personal property, for failure or interruption of utilities, or injury to persons.
 Students are encouraged to make sure that their personal property is covered by their own insurance or purchase a student renter’s insurance policy.

-If a student withdraws from Butler and the residence hall during the academic year, he/she may be entitled to a refund of some room and/or board charges.
+If a student withdraws from Butler and the residence hall during the academic year, they may be entitled to a refund of some room and/or board charges.
 Refunds are based upon the date the student officially vacates the residence hall, including completing proper checkout procedures and returns all keys.
 All refunds are made to the student’s account with the University.

 Refunds for room charges will be made according to the schedule listed below: